Chrispyb/SeniorDesign/README.md

 Please refer to the following branches to see our individual changes.

-To run the application just open the index.html.
+To run the application just open the index.html in our web browser.